Sole Elliptical Reviews

 The company stands by their equipment in a big way by offering a lifetime warranty on the frames and a five year parts and labor warranty on everything else – something almost unheard of in the exercise equipment industry, especially for home use.

 Sole spent a lot of time and money on research before putting its name on any elliptical machines; they had a stellar reputation with their treadmills and wanted to keep it.
 Research included working with a physical therapist who designed the 2° foot pedal slope that is unique to Sole’s elliptical cross trainer line.
 This slope helps protect the ankles, knees and Achilles tendons from too much strain, and has become one of the most talked about signature features of the line.

 Personal trainers love the high gear ratio and large flywheel of Sole elliptical machines and compare them to leading brands such as Precor.
-The high quality heart rate monitor and easy to read monitor are also frequently noted as pluses by professionals.
+The high quality heart rate monitor and easy to read consoles are also frequently noted as pluses by professionals.
 They often take note of the higher weight capacity as well, suggesting that it is a sign of the high construction quality.

-Two of the five Sole elliptical machines have made it onto at least two independent “Best Buy” lists each based on quality for the price.
+Two of the seven Sole elliptical machines have made it onto at least two independent “Best Buy” lists each based on quality for the price.
 It seems obvious that although relative newcomers, Sole elliptical trainers are here to stay.

 DID YOU KNOW?